 - Frank Burge, Australian rugby league player and coach (d.
 1958)

 - Kaikhosru Shapurji Sorabji, English pianist, composer, and critic (d.
 1988)

 - Bruno Tesch, German chemist and businessman (d.
 1946)

 - Otto Tief, Estonian lawyer and politician, Prime Minister of Estonia (d.
 1976)

 - Arthur Jeffrey Dempster, Canadian-American physicist and academic (d.
 1950)

-- Ernest Everett Just, African-American biologist and academic (d.
+- Ernest Everett Just, American biologist and academic (d.
 1941)

 - Francis Ford, American actor, director, producer, and screenwriter (d.
 1953)

 - Mstislav Dobuzhinsky, Russian-Lithuanian painter and illustrator (d.
 1957)

 - Cupid Childs, American baseball player (d.
 1912)